pubnub/pubnub-mcp-server/resources/sdk_docs/dart_message-actions.md

 ## Get message actions

-Requires Message Persistence.
-Enable it in the Admin Portal: https://admin.pubnub.com/ (see support article).

-Retrieves a list of message actions in a channel.
+Fetch a list of message actions in a channel.
 Sorted by action timetoken (ascending).

 ### Method(s)

+Use this Dart method:

 ```
 `1pubnub.fetchMessageActions(